aminnairi/kryptonian/README.md

 });

 server.listen(8000, "0.0.0.0", () => {
-  console.log("Spaceship launched and ready for communications");
+  console.log("Server launched and ready for communications");
 });
 ```